Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model: Introduction

-\textit{Introduction.}~Inversion- and time-reversal-symmetry breakings can induce novel properties such as magnetoelectric effects, which are significant for applications.
-Multiferroic magnets~\cite{Wang2009, Tokura2014, Spaldin2019}, Weyl semimetals~\cite{Witczak-Krempa2014, Armitage2018}, and quantum liquid crystals~\cite{Wu2004, Varma2005, Fradkin2010, Fradkin2012} that break these symmetries have attracted much attention.
+Inversion- and time-reversal-symmetry breakings can induce novel properties such as magnetoelectric effects, which are significant for applications.
+Multiferroic magnets~\cite{Wang2009, Tokura2014, Spaldin2019}, Weyl semimetals~\cite{Witczak-Krempa2014, Armitage2018}, and quantum liquid crystals~\cite{Kivelson1998, Vojta2009, Fradkin2010, Fradkin2012} that break these symmetries have attracted much attention.
 On the other hand, there have been several attempts to control these symmetries with external electric fields: time-reversal symmetry can be broken by inducing an electric current in semiconductors, semimetals, and superconductors with dc and terahertz electric fields~\cite{Khurgin1995, Ruzicka2012, Cheng2014, Tokman2019, Vaswani2020, Takasan2021, Sirica2022}.
 In addition, the development of pulse lasers has opened up a new paradigm in strongly correlated electron systems.
 Ultrashort pulses of 6~fs comparable to a time scale of electron hopping induce a current in a superconductor usually hindered by thermalization due to electron scattering~\cite{Kawakami2020}.

-With typically used multicycle pulses, inversion and time-reversal symmetries are difficult to be controlled.
+With typically used multicycle pulses, inversion and time-reversal symmetries are difficult to control.
 Here, we address a question of whether high-field and ultrashort subcycle pulses having oscillations less than one period within a pulse envelope can change these symmetries.